iamc/OMD-hands-on/OMD-tutorial-en.rst

 Two node HPC cluster configuration
 ----------------------------------

-Here we present a very simple example of a real configuration file for a two nodes test rocks cluster, but it should be work the same for a general HPC cluster.
+Let's see a slightly more complex example of a real configuration file for a two nodes test rocks cluster.
+It should be work the same for a more general HPC cluster.

-We have installed OMD in the head node, inventorized the own head node with WATO (both just as described), and want to add the compute nodes using a configuration file so that we can script the process for any number of them.
-Of course we have also installed the check_mk agent and the smart check plugin in the compute nodes (you can include them in you nodes master image, post install it with pdsh/pdcp, set in up in your cfengine/puppet/salt or whatever configuration management system you may be using, etc.).
+We have installed OMD in the head node, inventorized the own head node with WATO (both just as described in the previous sections), and want to add the compute nodes using a configuration file so that we can script the process for any number of them.
+Of course we have also installed the check_mk agent and the "smart" check_mk plugin in the compute nodes (you can include them in you nodes master image, post install it with pdsh/pdcp, set in up in your cfengine/puppet/salt or whatever configuration management system you may be using, etc.).

 Configuration file